chrisvdg/start-to-go/course.md

 ### Entry point

-The compiler will look for the the function `main` (no args not return values) of package `main` to start running the program
+The compiler will look for the the function `main` (no args nor return values) of package `main` to start running the program
 ```go
 package main